Dear friends of the Green Bay Bicycle Collective,

 To get there, we’re teaming up with Wisconsin Bike Fed, a state-wide organization dedicated to making bicycling better for all riders.
 By partnering with Wisconsin Bike Fed, we’re looking to expand Green Bay’s cycling infrastructure, bike safety education, and basic bike maintenance skills.
 We hope to create a mobile bike repair unit to help Green Bay residents fix their bikes when they’re out on rides.
 The mobile bike repair unit would also help us reach more local youth and teach them about bike repair and maintenance.

 In addition to our partnership with Wisconsin Bike Fed, we’ll continue fundraising for our Earn-a-Bike program and a new facility through events, grants, the Bike Banquet, and the Bike Bash.
-We’ve outgrown our current location—which is hard to believe!—and are looking to expand our hours, pay staff, and offer more bikes.
+We’ve outgrown our current location—which is hard to believe!—and are looking to expand our hours, offer more bikes, and ultimately reach more Green Bay residents.
 So, keep an eye out for announcements and fun events in the new year, as there will be many!

 How to Support the Green Bay Bicycle Collective in 2022